Olivia Culpo Shows Off Figure In Metallic Gold Sports Bra And Leggings On Instagram

 Culpo, a former Miss Universe, told Fashion Week Daily, that the experience opened her eyes to the diverse experiences models go through as they build their careers.

 “It was really interesting being around such a big group of girls who are in the modeling industry but so different from me,” she said in the interview.
-“They’re truly only models for the most part and it was kind of fun for us to take a little from each other’s experiences but support one another with the ups and downs of getting jobs — feeling rejection and coping with that.
+“They’re truly only models for the most part and it was kind of fun for us to take a little from each other’s experiences but support one another with the ups and downs of getting jobs — feeling rejection and coping with that.”